Zerium-99/Lithium/README.md

 ## 🛠️ Tool Description

 Lithium is a Beef-XSS automation tool for controlled lab environments.
 Its purpose is to automate the following task: hosting a hook url using a tunneling service.
-The tool provides four options:
+It provides four options:

-- Install Ngrok
+# 1 Install Ngrok
+Automatically installs ngrok from its official repository, simplifying tunneling setup.

-- Enable Ngrok authtoken
+# Enable Ngrok authtoken
-- Start hosting
+Lets the user input and register their ngrok authentication token to enable secure tunneling.

+# Start the Testing Environment
+- Prompts the user for a public ngrok URL
+- Automatically generates a custom configuration file for BeEF Sets up:
+- BeEF login credentials
+- Network and hooking parameters
-- Exit
+- Public-facing server configuration
+- Launches the BeEF framework ready for use

 ## 📝 Prerequisites
 - Beef-XSS [Browser Exploitation Framework]